baicaiPCX/image/readme.txt

-this is a simple prectise
+this is a simple prectise£¡£¡£¡